 Debt consolidation into your mortgage, using equity to pay off those high-interest charges, may be a viable solution if you’ve racked up serious debt.
 Just be sure you’re able to stay out of debt.
 The last thing you want is to acquire more debt once those credit cards are paid off.

 4. Not enough time has passed since your last refinance

 Believe it or not, you may be able to refinance as soon as six months after your previous mortgage refinance.
 Maybe rates are lower or you’re regretting not taking that 15-year term over a 30-year mortgage.
 It is possible to take advantage of a new loan program sooner than later.
 But, that doesn’t mean you should.

 Before choosing to quickly refinance your mortgage, ask yourself: what are my financial goals, how long do I plan on remaining in the home, are the closing costs worth the immediate change, and are there any pre-payment penalties I’d be facing?
 Choose a lender who has your best interests in mind.
 They can tell you if now is the time to refinance, or if you should wait a few more months, or even years.

 Now that we’ve debunked these four common mortgage refinance myths, it’s time to (once again) ask yourself: should I refinance my mortgage?
 While it can be a money-saving move, there are costs involved.

-Find out if enough time has passed, if the costs are right, and if the benefits can make a significant difference simply by calling a lender with salary-based mortgage consultants.
-Since there’s no commission involved, you can expect a simple approach centered around guidance, never any pressure.
+Find out if enough time has passed, if the costs are right, and if the benefits can make a significant difference simply by calling one of our mortgage consultants.
+You can expect a simple approach centered around guidance, never any pressure.
 It’s your mortgage, and you deserve a loan program that fits your current life but also sets you up to achieve your financial goals, without any setbacks.

 To learn more, schedule a free mortgage review, or call (800) 910-4055.